sudowing/cms-utilization-db/README.md

 ## Deployment

-To run **production image**:
+This process starts the database (port 5432) (configured to maintain persistent data) and bootstraps the database by restoring a db.dump that is baked into the docker image.

 ```
 make start
 ```
-* Database | port 5434

-This process starts the database (with persistent data), and bootstraps the database by restoring a db.dump that is baked into the docker image.

 **NOTE 1:** Bootstraping Postgresql is done via a launch script that is run as part of the initiation process.
 This scripts restores the schema (structure & data) from a large `pg_dump` (1gb).
-The first time this is run, it, it will take 10+ mins to

-(subsequent starts of the db service rely on persistent data)
+The first time this is run, it will take 10+ mins to (subsequent starts of the db service rely on persistent data)

 	:: real	11m5.184s
 	:: user	0m15.680s